Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

     * Link destinations for the page
         * WebApp upper-left logo returns to homepage.
-        * "Already Have An Account?" text links to login page.
+        * "Already Have An Account?" text will contain a hyperlink to login page.
         * "sign in Button" redirects to login homepage with user entered credentials.
-        * User is directed to the game page if the sign up info is valid.
+        * User is directed to the game page if the user's registration info is valid.
         * If account exists or does not follow username/email/pw protocol, refreshes the page rendering the appropriate message.

     * List of tests for verifying the rendering of the page
         * Page appears with the correct visual formatting and layout.
 Should look like the image provided.
         * Test that all routes work correctly, and direct the user to the specified page.
-        * Test that the html and css stylesheet options render correctly when the window size or user's device is changed.
+        * Test that the html and css stylesheet options render correctly when the window size, browser or user's device is changed.

 <img src="TEAM_RESOURCES/Images_Milestone4/register.png" alt="Registration Page" width="500">